 Associate of Science in Physical Therapist Assistant

-Our Program How and When to Apply Background Preparation Clinical Experience Faculty Program Outcomes Job Outlook
+Our Program How to Apply Background Preparation Clinical Experience Faculty Program Outcomes Job Outlook

 Become a Physical Therapist Assistant.
 A physical therapist assistant (PTA) uses a variety of equipment and exercise to help people with conditions limiting their ability to move and perform activities.
 As a PTA, you’ll work under the direction and supervision of a physical therapist.